Leaderboard

 Showing content with the highest reputation since 04/18/2023 in Posts

-I am sure we all got this email beginning with the following: "Just a few more days until PaidViewpoint’s rebrand takes place!
+1. I am sure we all got this email beginning with the following: "Just a few more days until PaidViewpoint’s rebrand takes place!
 Get ready for a fresh logo, updated colors, and a modernized design that'll make your experience even better."
 I believe in the expression "If it ain't broke, don't fix it" but that doesn't ever seem to be the case nowadays.
 All sites update and then we, as the user, have to get used to all the changes.
 For me most of the changes are totally unnecessary and just make it so much more difficult to navigate a site.
 Yes, we all eventually get used to the changes but more often than not, these changes are totally unnecessary.
 But this is JMHO.
 I really like PaidViewpoint and hope these changes are truly for the better.
 Am I the only one that feels "Leave well enough alone." ?
-Thanks for your input6 points
+Thanks for your input

 6 points

-I am only doing surveys for the Amazon GCs.
+7. I am only doing surveys for the Amazon GCs.
 Because I have the gift cards, I am able to buy stuff that I would not be able to afford otherwise.
 I had to replace my computer printer, and I got an Epson ecoprinter which was $250.
 I love it, but if I did not have the gift cards, I would not spend that much on a printer.
 I have had it for a year, and I have not had to replace the ink yet.
 With my old printer I was always replacing the ink.
-I also spent $500 on a stereo that I bought on Amazon with my gift cards.6 points
+I also spent $500 on a stereo that I bought on Amazon with my gift cards.

 5 points